The art of the sled dog is as old as human history itself.

 Some events include

-Bikejoring is slowly becoming great destination races along the northern border of the United States and Canada.
+Bikejoring is slowly becoming a great destination race along the northern border of the United States and Canada.

 Even the North American Championship will return to the United States in 2018, according to the United States Federation of Sleddog Sports (USFSS)